 - Students who are reported to have cut class will serve a four-hour Saturday detention that begins promptly at 8:30 am.
-Failure to serve this detention will result in an in-school suspension. - Parents will be notified via telephone or email for class cuts. - Chronic cuts will result in a parent conference and consequences as outlined according to the CPS Student Code of Conduct, including school suspension.
+Failure to serve this detention will result in an in-school suspension. - Parents will be notified via telephone or email for class cuts. - Chronic cuts will result in a parent conference and consequences as outlined according to the CPS Student Code of Conduct.

-2.19 Early Dismissal
+2.21 Early Dismissal